Policies + Informed Consent

-The laws that protect the privacy and confidentiality of sensitive information, which may include both the United States Health Insurance Portability and Accountability Act, the Swiss Federal Act on Data Protection, and other applicable federal, state and international laws, also apply to distance support.
+The laws that protect the privacy and confidentiality of sensitive information, which may include both the United States Health Insurance Portability and Accountability Act, the Swiss Federal Act on Data Protection, the General Data Protection Regulation, and other applicable federal, state and international laws, also apply to distance support.
 I contract with a HIPAA-compliant office platform, CounSol, which allows us to communicate through secure and safe written messaging, video and instant message sessions, and keeps sensitive information protected.

 We conduct our clinical communication through our CounSol online office, allowing for safe and secure support.

 There are risks from teletherapy, including, but not limited to, the possibility, despite reasonable efforts on my part, that: the transmission of sensitive information could be disrupted or distorted by technical failures; the transmission of sensitive information could be interrupted by unauthorized persons; and/or the electronic storage of sensitive information could be accessed by unauthorized persons.
 You agree that I am not responsible for disruptions or interruptions to our communications.

 I ask that you determine who has access to your computer and electronic information prior to our sessions.
 This would include family members, co-workers, supervisors and friends.
 I encourage you to only communicate through a computer that you know is safe, i.e. wherein confidentiality can be ensured.
 Be sure to fully exit all online teletherapy sessions and emails.
 I encourage you to find a location for our sessions with proper lighting, limited audio and visual distractions, and a sound barrier to prevent others overhearing the session.